NASA-AMMOS/anms/README.md

 ```

 A limitation in the current NM REST API disallows multiple controls in a single message, so each ARI must be iterated over for this method.

+## Troubleshooting

+### ANMS-UI is not visible at hostname:9030

+This signals that the anms-ui docker container is probably experiencing issues getting HTTP requests,
+which is most likely related to firewall rules, the `host` or `bind address` specified in `anms-ui/server/shared/config.py`
+or if there is an environment variable overriding this.

+Refer to the `.env` file for port binding overrides, or `docker-compose.yml` for defaults.
+Consult with your system admin for any firewall issues.

+### ANMS-UI is not visible at hostname

+Check the startup logs for any errors.
+If using podman, some port numbers may need to be remapped using the `.env` file to higher numbered ports, or the system configuration modified to adjust permissions (not recommended).

+If you go to your browser and hostname:9030 (replace hostname with the server's hostname) and you see the ANMS UI,
+but http://hostname does not render the same page, then NGinx is having an issue.
+You should look at the
+docker-compose services list and see what it's status is.
+You may need to restart nginx via
+`docker-compose -f docker-compose.yml restart nginx`.
+If this fails you may need to look at nginx.conf in the
+root of the anms-ammos project.
+You want to make sure that `anms-ui` or `localhost` are specified for port `80` and
+not an incorrect hostname.